powmedia/backbone-deep-model/README.md

 NOTE: I no longer have time to maintain this module.
-If you have an actively maintained fork let me know and I'll add the link here.
+Please see the forks list for actively maintained projects, such as https://github.com/kahwee/backbone-deep-model

 backbone-deep-model
 ===================